Sunny Buick

-Biography

-Early life
+Early life and education

-Sunny Buick was born at home; in a cabin in the woods with no running water, no electricity.
+Sunny Buick was born at home in Nakusp, British Columbia, Canada on August 4, 1970; in a cabin in the woods with no running water, no electricity.
 A midwife, family and friends were present.
 Named after Ken Kesey's daughter Sunshine and her mother's best friend Gypsy.
 It was always her mother's intention that she be called by her middle name.
 At age 15 she changed the spelling of her last name from Buik to Buick.
 When Buick was less than 2 years old she moved to the United States.
 She returned to Canada at the age of 5, attended school for a short period and returned to the US for good not to visit again until 2009.
-Her middle school years were spent in Santa Cruz, CA and High School onwards was spent in San Francisco, CA.
+Her middle school years were spent in Santa Cruz, California and High School onwards was spent in San Francisco, California.

-Early career

 Buick earned her BFA from San Francisco State University in 1992 and studied with Renny Pritikin.
 She began tattooing in 1992, started an apprenticeship in 1996 with Henry Goldfield.
 In 2003, Buick moved to France and became a French citizen 10 years later.
 (17) Buick curated a handful of small group shows such as “Las Vegas Grind Lowbrow Art” Gold Coast Hotel, Las Vegas, Nevada in 2000, and the “Sci-Fi Western” 111 Minna Gallery, in San Francisco, California in 2003.

-Eyecandy Bulimia, the Film
+Eyecandy Bulimia, the film

 In 2019, Buick premiered her film Eyecandy Bulimia at the Wild Weekend Music Festival in Majorca, Spain.
 In the movie, Buick embraces three distinct personas; Dr. Swartzvisie, Shady Cadillac, and Etoile du Jour.
 Each persona documents their view on Lowbrow Pop Surrealism.
 Dr. Swartzvisie is a harsh critic of Lowbrow Pop Surrealism.
 Shady Cadillac embraces lowbrow art as a way to challenge the elitism in the art world.
 Etoile du Jour sees the movement as a way for DIY Expression and an antithesis to highbrow art.
 In this way Buick documented the history of the movement and its reception with a socio-historical methodology.